codetheweb/anylist/README.md

 ```

+### Persistent Credentials Storage
+By default, the client ID and authentications tokens are encrypted with AES-256 encryption using your account password and then stored to disk.
+The default storage location is the `.anylist_credentials` file in the current working directory.
+If you wish to change the storage location, set the `credentialsFile` parameter of the `AnyList` constructor to the desired path.
+If you wish to disable persistent credentials storage, set the `credentialsFile` parameter to `null`.

 ### Notes/Tips

 - There is **much** more functionality in the AnyList API that is not captured in this package, I just implemented the functions that I would be using.
 If there is functionality missing that you want, please open a PR and I'm happy to merge it in.